Sanghmitra Maurya

+The BJP party did not give Sanghmitra Maurya a ticket for the 2024 Indian general election because of her father's feud with the party.
+Party selected Durvijay Singh Shakya who is current president of Budaun Braj Region.

 Personal life

 Maurya was born on 3 January 1985 in Allahabad city in Uttar Pradesh to politicians Swami Prasad Maurya and Shiva Maurya.
 She is a practitioner of Buddhism.
 Her family converted to Buddhism from Hinduism.
 She did her M.B.B.S in 2010 from ERA's Lucknow Medical College, Lucknow, then under Dr. Ram Manohar Lohia Avadh University.
 Her husband, Dr. Naval Kishore Shakya is a Cancer Surgeon and owner of Lakshaya Cancer Hospital Lucknow who joined Samajwadi Party in 2018.
 They have a son.
 Due to irrevocable differences, Maurya filed for divorce on 21 December 2017 in Lucknow and she was granted a divorce on 19 January 2021.